Knetic/atau/README.md

 Why use it?
 ====

-Normally when you build a webservice, you want to implement client libraries for it; redistributables that enable developers with interact with your service easily.
-Usually, these libraries are only shipped for a language or two (if at all), and are expensive to create and maintain.
+Normally when you build a webservice, you want to implement client libraries for it; redistributables that enable developers to interact with your service easily.
+Usually, these libraries are only shipped for a language or two (if at all), and are expensive to create and maintain - involving effort from developers who are familiar with every language you want to support.
 Inevitably, you will never ship a library for every language that a developer may wish to use when interacting with your product.
+You'll also end up supporting your libraries (including fixing bugs) far into the future, and need to maintain every one of them to match the changes you make to your product.

 `atau` seeks to solve that problem.
 You write a straightforward api description file (no code required) that describes how your webservice functions, what endpoints are available, and what headers/parameters/paths are necessary to interoperate with it.
 Then, `atau` can generate client libraries for this service in many languages - automatically, with no investment by you.
 Since the code is automatically generated, it is repeatable, can be tested by the `atau` authors instead of by your dev team, and conforms to whatever best practices the target languages advise.

+How do I use it?
+====

+Install one of the packages provided in the releases page, or just use the executable built by this repo.
+Requires an API document in the Discovery format (see the samples, or check out the [docs](https://developers.google.com/discovery/v1/reference/apis#methods)).

 In which languages can code be generated?
 ====

-* golang
+* golang (any)
-* C#
+* C# (.NET 3.5+)
 * Python (2+)
 * Ruby (1.9+)